-Selby is an accomplished foxhunter, and for 8 years was the huntsman for Green Mountain Hounds foxhound club.
+Selby is an accomplished foxhunter, and was the huntsman for Green Mountain Hounds foxhound club for eight seasons.

 Among Selby's many equestrian accomplishments are: